 Tip #1: Plan Meals in Advance

 Fast food often presents itself as the best solution when we’re in a rush or an unfamiliar environment, with hangry kids in tow.
 Take a look ahead at your weekly schedule and note which days are likely to be full; then plan to take along some healthy meals for kids!
-You can cook your own meals and store them in a thermos, or you could order Nurture Life’s Cold Lunches for a ready-to-serve option with no prep involved.
+You can cook your own meals and store them in a thermos, or you could order Nurture Life’s Grab and Go Meals for a ready-to-serve option with no prep involved.

 Tip #2: Be an Example

 Our children take in every little thing we do, including our eating habits!
 Serve as a positive example for your picky eaters by prioritizing veggies and highlighting their delicious goodness.
 If your kids see you packing your own healthy meal, they’ll be more interested in joining.
 Why not make it a family meal prep party?

 Completely revamping your family’s diet could be too big of a change for your picky eater, leading to even more resistance.
 Instead of cutting certain foods out altogether, try to find an alternative with similar flavors and ingredients but more balanced nutrition.

 Nurture Life’s Kid Meals have minimal salt and added sugar while still feeling familiar to young taste buds.
 To see how our healthy alternatives stack up to brands you know, check out these point-by-point comparisons:

 - Nurture Life Mac & Cheese vs. boxed or frozen mac and cheese